nrkno/nrkno-sanity-libs/packages/nrkno-sanity-react-utils/README.md

 ## useDebouncedEffect

-Takes an effect callback and dependency array like {@link useEffect}.
+Takes an effect callback and dependency array (same arguments as React.useEffect), and a debounce delay.

 When dependencies change (including component mount, ala useEffect), the effect will be invoked after <delay> milliseconds.